papis/papis/doc/source/importing.rst

   papis add --from-folder Documents/ZOTERO_ID

-or write a ``bash`` for loop to do it with all the converted documents
+or write a ``bash`` for-loop to do it with all the converted documents

 .. code::